iris-hep/iris-hep.github.io/pages/docs/acknowledgements.md

 *This work was supported by the National Science Foundation under Cooperative Agreements OAC-1836650 and PHY-2323298.*

 ---
-Newer projects started in 2024 and beyond can just reference the newer award (and also include the "IRIS-HEP" name explicitly:
+Newer projects started in 2024 and beyond can just reference the newer award (and also include the "IRIS-HEP" name explicitly):

 ---